MasterJJ/instagram-st/README.md

-# instalgram-st
+# instagram-st

-For instalgram st  version
+For instagram st  version

 only use swift ui